Cuban Parole Programs

 Callers will need to have a Visa or MasterCard ready to pay for the service which costs $11.00 for eight minutes of talk time.

 Currently, extremely high demand and limited appointments slots mean there is a lengthy wait to obtain a CP3 interview appointment.
 In many cases, it may be faster for the immigrant visa or the CP1 parole recipient to file an I-130 petition for the potential CP3 applicant once the immigrant visa or CP1 parole recipient qualifies to do so.

 Please keep in mind that Family-Based Parole requests take a considerable amount of time to be processed.
 Visa holders do not need to be present during this process, and must enter the United States before the applicant will be issued a visa.

 The Special Program for Cuban Migration

 The U.S. Interests Section is not currently accepting appointment requests for parole under this program.
-The Special Program for Cuban Migration, otherwise known as the bombo, is currently suspended, and any change in the availability of appointments for bombo applicants will be announced on the Interests Section's website.
+The Special Program for Cuban Migration, otherwise known as the bombo, is currently suspended,.

 Other Information about Paroles